Salem Radio Network News Sunday, November 16, 2025

 Audio By Carbonatix

-(Reuters) – U.S. power equipment maker GE Vernova said on Thursday it agreed to sell Proficy, its industrial software business, to asset management firm TPG for $600 million as part of cost-cutting measures.
+(Reuters) – GE Vernova said on Thursday it will sell its Proficy industrial software unit to private equity firm TPG for $600 million and reinvest the proceeds in grid software.

-The company is also investing to strengthen its supply chain and in January announced a $600 million investment in U.S. factories over the next two years to meet rising global electricity demand.
+GE Vernova is also investing in its supply chain and in January announced a $600 million upgrade to its U.S. factories over two years to meet rising global electricity demand.

 The Proficy deal is expected to close in the first half of 2026.
 TPG would own and control the business, while GE Vernova would retain a board observer seat.